 - A dividend is an “income” that often is taxable.

-- Managements often mouth that paying a dividend is doing something for shareholders, but it’s precisely the opposite.
-Dividends do nothing for shareholder unless it’s reinvested (unless you use it for consumption).
-When the burden of reinvesting is transferred to the shareholders, it means you have to get off your ass!
+- Dividends do nothing for shareholders unless it’s reinvested (unless you use it for consumption).
+The burden of reinvesting is transferred to the shareholders.
 Shareholders can sell shares to get “income”.

 Clearly, in tough times the board is careful and reduces the dividend, if needed, to support their businesses, which of course makes a lot of sense and is in the long-term interest of the shareholders.

-Very little buybacks have been done over the years.
-The latest were done in 2009 to hedge their program for share-based remuneration.
+Very few buybacks have been done over the years.
+The latest was done in 2009 to hedge their program for share-based remuneration.
 No other buybacks have been carried out since the board considers it more attractive from a long-term return perspective to invest capital in new and existing holdings (and prefer dividends to buybacks).